upperstream/packer-templates/netbsd/netbsd-8/README.md

 ## Default settings

-These default settings are done by the file `Vagrantfile.NetBSD-sh` which will be included in the box.
+These default settings are done by the file `Vagrantfile.NetBSD-8.3+` which will be included in the box.
 Users can override this setting by users' own `Vagrantfile`s.